Search the collections

 - European art medals, particularly by French artists, and Australian art medals.

 - Share scrip collection, with particular emphasis on Victorian gold mining.

 - Australian internment camp currency.

-Aternative Name: Token Issued: Melbourne, Victoria, Australia Medal, Cole's Book Arcade, Federation of the World, Maxims of Right and Truth, circa 1885.
-This gilt medal is one of a ser ...From: Melbourne, Australia Images: 2
+Aternative Name: Token Issued: Melbourne, Victoria, Australia Medal, Cole's Book Arcade, Federation of the World, Eleventh Commandment, circa 1885.
+This gilt medal is is one of a serie ...From: Melbourne, Australia Images: 2

 Copper one Penny Token, minted by W.J.
 Taylor of London.
 Issued by Henry J. Hall, Christchurch, New Zealand, circa 1862.
 Henry Hall was a grocer, wine and spirit merchant and ran a coff ...From: Christchurch, New Zealand Images: 2

 Australia New South Wales Sydney Half Sovereign 1903 S Mint: SydneyFrom: Sydney, Australia Images: 2

 Australia Shilling 1915 (AD) Mint: Royal Mint LondonImages: 2